 What’s considered proper etiquette is changing all the time.
 This includes funeral home etiquette.
 With all the changing rules, it’s hard to know what to do.
 Sykes Funeral Home & Crematory is here to help if you want to learn more about Clarksville, TN funeral homes and proper etiquette.
 You can visit us or give us a call today for more information about what we can do for you in your time of loss.

 Veteran’s cremation services in Clarksville, TN come with a lot of options.
-From direct to classic cremations, memorial services or funerals, to whether or not you want a fancy cremation casket, there are lots of different ways you can make your lost veteran’s cremation unique.
+From direct to classic cremations, memorial services, or funerals, to whether or not you want a fancy casket and save money on cremation, there are lots of different ways you can make your lost veteran’s cremation unique.

 You can also make a cremation unique after the actual cremation is over.
 There are lots of classic options after cremation including scattering, inurnment, burial, entombment and more.
 However, you can also get even more eclectic and unique to your loved by doing things like: